Office of Alumni Engagement

 Presented to an individual who distinguishes himself in the arena of public service.

 Son to Chinese immigrant parents, Ed Lee graduated from Bowdoin College and UC Berkeley’s Boalt Law School.
 As an attorney with the Asian Law Caucus, he represented workers, seniors and other members of the community in San Francisco’s Chinatown.
 Ed began working with San Francisco’s city government in 1989, and in 2011, was appointed as San Francisco’s first Asian-American mayor.
 Mayor Ed Lee dedicated his life to public service until his sudden passing in December 2017.
 He championed for the advancement of women, immigrants’ rights, expanding access to affordable housing, collaborative leadership, and equal opportunity.
 His award is being accepted posthumously by his family.
+Watch now

 Mi’ Jan Celie Tho-Biaz MA ’03 EdD ’13 ,